mrnfrancesco/bashfuck/README.md

   cmd

 optional arguments:
   -h, --help     show this help message and exit
-  -t, --test  test bashfuck and output result
+  -v, --verbose  print input command and bashfuck length too -t, --test     test bashfuck and output result
   -b, --bash     leaves the default bash string using [bash] chars, but avoids
                  the usage of the "!" and uses one byte less. always works.
 ```